ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-ie.md

 In the OVHcloud Control Panel, you will be able to assign the VLAN of your choice, but you will not be able to customise the IP range. vRack will be active in all zones.

-Using the OVHcloud APIv6, you can customise all settings: IP range (10.0.0.0/16 for example), deployment zone, DCHP, Gateway, etc.
+Using the OVHcloud APIv6, you can customise all settings: IP range (10.0.0.0/16 for example), deployment zone, DHCP, Gateway, etc.

 > [!primary]
 > On dedicated servers, you are using VLAN 0 by default.
 The OpenStack infrastructure requires to specify your VLAN ID directly at the infrastructure level.